galterdatalab/foundations-sequence-similarity/Exercise1-MysteryNucleotide.md

   * Look at the multiple sequence alignment in the **MSA Viewer**
   * Look at the **Distance Tree of results**

-Note that you can easily search a subset of your sequence, filter by organism or percent identity, E value or query coverage.
+Note that from the top of your results page you can easily search a subset of your sequence, filter by organism or percent identity, E value or query coverage.
 You can also Edit the search (very top of the results page, above your query title), and run it again.